Kasich Repeats Refuted Obamacare Talking Points at Cleveland Clinic

 As Media Trackers first explained in February, this — like other talking points the Republican governor has used to justify his flight from fiscal responsibility — is not true.

 “Bringing our dollars back and helping these people to get their lives back is so right,” Kasich said later in his Cleveland Clinic speech.
 Over the course of approximately 20 minutes, Kasich made variations of this false claim a total of 5 times.

-Robert Alt of The Buckeye Institute, Michael Cannon of Cato Institute, Matt Mayer of Opportunity Ohio, Louisiana Governor Bobby Jindal, and even Dennis Smith, who served as director of the national Centers for Medicare and Medicaid Services (CMS) under President George W. Bush, have all refuted Kasich’s deceptive description of how the Obamacare Medicaid expansion works.
+Robert Alt of The Buckeye Institute, Michael Cannon of Cato Institute, Matt Mayer of Opportunity Ohio, Louisiana Governor Bobby Jindal, and even Dennis Smith, who served as Medicaid director at the national Centers for Medicare and Medicaid Services (CMS) under President George W. Bush, have all refuted Kasich’s deceptive description of how the Obamacare Medicaid expansion works.

 With billions per year in taxpayer money at stake, at no point during the 8-month fight over the Obamacare expansion has any member of Ohio’s legacy press acknowledged this.

 After attesting to how easy his decision on Medicaid expansion was because of his religious faith, Kasich said that critics “don’t understand the problem” the Obamacare expansion will address.

 “This is not a program designed to encourage dependency,” Gov. Kasich said defensively.

 However, a Tennessee study published this summer by the National Bureau of Economic Research projected Medicaid expansion would slash states’ work forces and reduce the number of citizens with private health insurance.
 The Buckeye Institute has explained that any waivers Ohio may receive for enforcing work requirements would be temporary and at the whim of CMS.